Klicken Sie hier um diesen Beitrag auf Deutsch zu lesen.

 The Legacy series from Easton is an interesting newcomer in the fletched arrows segment and as the manufacturer proudly describes in its intro video, the wooden look with a classy white finish is really well done.
 The arrow, again, is already fletched with 4″ natural feathers, with fitting nocks and inserts.

 But let’s be honest.
 Would a skydiver just want to buy his parachute and jump off right away?
 Well, (we hope) of course not.
 In principle, it is no different with the arrows of archers.
 Assembling an arrow yourself is by any means no witchcraft.
 On the contrary.
 Once you have familiarized yourself with the subject, you will actually find a lot of joy and mental preparation in this activity of nocking, fletching and point gluing.
 And with this sentence I have already told you about all the things you need to achieve this great DIY happiness.
 Not even on the issue of ’shortening arrows‘ should bother you.
 If we can make you curious with our video, we’d be happy.
-But as already mentioned, we would also be happy to cut the desired arrow shaft on request in the length you specified before shipping:

 What you would need in addition to the shaft would be nocks, points and vanes.
 Ideally, you would need a fletching tool and, of course, glue.